jingyaogong/minimind-v/README_en.md

       ```
     * Use `python 3-eval_chat.py` to test the conversation effect of the model, where the test images are in `./dataset/eval_images`, and you can replace them as needed
       [eval_chat](images/3-eval_chat.png)
+    * Use `python 3-eval_chat.py` Adjust the [multi](./3-eval_chat.py#L61) variable to test the model's multi-graph conversation effect.
+The test images are located in `./dataset/eval_multi_images`, and you can replace them as needed (The multi-graph dataset is relatively small and contains English dialogues, with the dataset only including two-image comparison scenarios, so the fine-tuning effect is limited).

 🍭 【Tip】Both pretraining and full-parameter instruction fine-tuning (pretrain and sft) support multi-GPU acceleration